philmcneely/Daemon-pmac/SYSTEM_REQUIREMENTS.md

 ## 14. Conclusion

-Daemon-pmac represents a comprehensive personal API framework that adapts to user needs while maintaining simplicity and security.
+Daemon represents a comprehensive personal API framework that adapts to user needs while maintaining simplicity and security.
 The adaptive architecture ensures that single users enjoy a clean, simple experience while multi-user environments receive the full power of user isolation, privacy controls, and administrative capabilities.

 The system's focus on privacy by design, comprehensive security, and automatic scaling makes it suitable for personal use cases ranging from individual developers to small teams and organizations requiring secure personal data management.